-- 14. The Chief Finance Officer and the Managing Director are accountable for ensuring that: - a.
+- 14. The Chief Finance Officer and the Chief Executive are accountable for ensuring that: - a.
 Internal audit is independent in its planning, operation, and reporting. - b.
-Internal and external auditors have unrestricted access to all functions, systems, records, explanations, property and personnel, for the purpose of carrying out an audit, investigation or reasonable enquiry. - The Chief Auditor may report unedited under his/her own name to any level of management, and to any committee.
+Internal and external auditors have unrestricted access to all functions, systems, records, explanations, property and personnel, for the purpose of carrying out an audit, investigation or reasonable enquiry. - The Chief Auditor may report unedited under their own name to any level of management, and to any committee.